Malik Tillman: Loan to Rangers

+PSV

+On August 10, 2023, Tillman extended his contract with Bayern Munich until 2026.
+On the same day, he joined Eredivisie club PSV on loan with an option to buy.
+On September 2, he scored his first goal on his Eredivisie debut in a 4–0 away win over Waalwijk.
+On October 3, he provided his first Champions League assist in a 2–2 draw with Sevilla.

+On May 10, 2024, PSV opted to activate the buy option, securing Tillman's transfer permanently by finalizing a contract extending until 2028.
+The transfer fee was reportedly €12 million, with a buyback clause to Bayern of approximately €35 million.

+Bayer Leverkusen

+On July 12, 2025, Tillman joined Bundesliga side Bayer Leverkusen on a five-year deal after the club activated his release clause, which is reported to be €35 million, representing a club record fee for Leverkusen alongside Jarell Quansah's move to the German club, as well as the second-highest American soccer transfer of all-time.
+On August 30, Tillman scored on his debut with the club, a 3–3 league draw to Werder Bremen.

 International career

 Tillman was initially eligible to represent both Germany, his birth nation, and the United States, through his father.
 He played youth international soccer for the United States at under-15 level and Germany at under-15, under-16, under-17, under-20 and under-21 levels.

 In May 2022, Tillman applied for a one-time switch to play for the United States national team.
 On May 31, the switch was approved by FIFA.
 The next day, he made his senior debut for the United States in a 3–0 win in a friendly match against Morocco.

+Tillman scored his first two goals for the United States on June 15, 2025 during the 2025 CONCACAF Gold Cup against Trinidad and Tobago, and one week later he scored against Haiti.